MhmRhm/DotBashHistory/README.md

 # DotBashHistory
-For tutorials, please take a look at my [DotBashHistory](https://mhmrhm.github.io/tutorials/) webpage.
+For tutorials, please take a look at the [DotBashHistory](https://mhmrhm.github.io/tutorials/).

 The following contains some useful commands and configs as a day-to-day reference.